 Red Porch Decorations – Christmas 2019

 I pulled out all the stops and went over the top with my red porch decorations.
 The red poinsettias for $1 a pot at Home Depot were irresistible and I bought 6.

 Then I grabbed the roll of black and white buffalo check ribbon I used on another project and went to town.
-Everyone knows black and white is the perfect compliment to red.
+Everyone knows black and white is the perfect complement to red.

-In the past I’ve decorated the porch in a variety of colors, everything from vivid yellow to hot pink.
+In the past I’ve decorated the porch in various colors, everything from vivid yellow to hot pink.
 Going with traditional Christmas red this year just felt right.

 The small live spruce tree is a porch holiday tradition now.
 The square galvanized tub is a new purchase.
 I bought it at an auction last week for $15.

 The plaid lunch box with the leather handle is one of my favorite finds and I don’t plan to part with it anytime soon.